Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Tensers Transformation.md

 > components: VSM
 > comp_m: "a few hairs from a bull"
 >
 > description: "You endow yourself with endurance and martial prowess fueled by magic.
-Until the spell ends, you can't cast spells, and you gain the following benefits:\n- You gain 50 temporary hit points.
-If any of these remain when the spell ends, they are lost.\n- You have advantage on attack rolls that you make with simple and martial weapons.\n- When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.\n- You have proficiency with all armor, shields, simple weapons, and martial weapons.\n- You have proficiency in Strength and Constitution saving throws.\n- You can attack twice, instead of once, when you take the Attack action on your turn.
-You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.\n\nImmediately after the spell ends, you must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion."
+Until the spell ends, you can't cast spells, and you gain the following benefits:\n\n- You gain 50 temporary hit points.
+If any of these remain when the spell ends, they are lost.\n\n- You have advantage on attack rolls that you make with simple and martial weapons.\n\n- When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.\n\n- You have proficiency with all armor, shields, simple weapons, and martial weapons.\n\n- You have proficiency in Strength and Constitution saving throws.\n\n- You can attack twice, instead of once, when you take the Attack action on your turn.
+You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.\n\n\n\nImmediately after the spell ends, you must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion."
 > higher_level: ""
 > ```